Video Game / Quantum Redshift

 - Alpha Strike: Getting all abilities to level 3 allows for one of these to be fired For Massive Damage, at the cost of losing all collected power-ups at once.

 - Arch-Enemy: A mechanic no less.
 They'll always be in every race you're in with a nice little "Nemesis" sign above them.
 You also get additional points for shooting/killing them.

-- Bonus Level/ Brutal Bonus Level: Completing Redshift mode with all characters, you get to drive on Mars.
+- Bonus Stage/Brutal Bonus Level: After completing Redshift difficulty with all characters, you get to drive on Mars.
 Both tracks are littered with mega power ups and it's extremely common that people are taken out of the race.

 - Early-Bird Cameo: Kutoo is seen just before the end of the intro cinematic.
-Also counts as a partial Freeze-Frame Bonus
+Also counts as a Freeze-Frame Bonus.